AlphaKretin/bastion-bot/README.md

 The `.banlink` command returns a link to the official banlist specified.

+### .yugi
+Usage: `.yugi [page name]`

+The `.yugi` command returns a link to the specified [Yugipedia](https://yugipedia.com/wiki/Yugipedia) page.
+Note that at this time, the search is extremely strict - this is a restriction on Yugipedia's end, not mine, but may improve in the future.

 ### .trivia
 Usage: `.trivia [options]`
 For fun, Bastion can play a game where it will provide the art of a card, and players have 30 seconds to give its name, with a hint at 10 seconds.
 The command accepts any number of the following options: